Tiburonboy/CVR-data-analysis/backup/readme.md

-readme
-ipython notebooks and data
+backup of ipython notebooks and data